dariosg/eci35_hetprog/lab_handout.md

 ## SYCL Queue device discovery

 Using the `get_devices` method, print all available devices in your machine and verify where your code is running.
+Tip: use the `sycl-ls` command to list the available devices.

 ### Self-assessment questions